 Investigations into the potential contributing factors to the crash are ongoing.

-Jason Stone and his team of Boston Personal Injury Lawyers are aware of how difficult it can be to lose a loved one to an unforeseen work accident.
+Jason Stone and his team of Massachusetts Personal Injury Lawyers are aware of how difficult it can be to lose a loved one to an unforeseen work accident.
 That’s why the firm would like to send their sympathies to the family of the man who was killed in this most recent tragic accident.